-Minimalist living has been proven as one of the best ways to achieve financial success.
-If you’ve embarked upon a minimalist lifestyle, perhaps you’re ready to finally achieve financial minimalism.
+Minimalist living has been proven to be one of the best ways to achieve financial success.
+If you’ve already embarked upon a minimalist lifestyle, perhaps you’re ready to finally achieve financial minimalism.

 We’re always looking for ways to save money and cut expenses, but it’s hard when you have bills coming in every month.

-Most people don’t realise how much they’re spending on things that aren’t important until they see the numbers side by side.
+Most people don’t realise how much they’re spending on unnecessary things until they actually see the numbers side by side.
 That was me too, and then I managed to put some of these steps into action to save $10,000 in a year.

 If you want financial freedom then you need a plan that works for your life.
-Minimalism is one way to create the lifestyle you desire, while also saving money each year.
+Taking a minimalist approach is one way to take control of your finances and get out of debt quickly.
+And who doesn’t want less debt?

 What is financial minimalism?